captn3m0/security-engineering-ebook/README.md

 -   Chapter 21: Network Attack and Defence
 -   Chapter 22: Phones
 -   Chapter 23: Electronic and Information Warfare
--   Chapter 26: Surveillance or Privacy?
+-   Chapter 25: Surveillance or Privacy?
+-   Chapter 26: Managing the Development of Secure Systems
 -   Bibliography

 ## How to generate the book?